Jump to Way of St. Francis Stages

 Green Olive HarvestGreen Olive Harvest

-Next, pass a turnoff for the Collevecchio, but stay straight here.
+Next, pass a turnoff for Collevecchio, but stay to the left here.

 Rich Climbs to Viewpoint Under Power PolesRich Climbs to Viewpoint Under Power Poles